poyichou/algorithm_note/README.md

     └── queue.c
 ```
 # To run:
-running `make` at root directory would generate all excutable files in corresponding dirctory
+Running `make` at root directory would generate all excutable files in corresponding dirctory.
-just run any of them to see the result
+Just run any of them to see the result
-## note: there would be no excutable files in tool/
+**Note: there would be no excutable files in tool/, files in tool/ are included by files in graph/**